Getting Started#

 To view the data in the table, use the following command:

-$ td table sample --collection tutorial --name spanish
+$ td table sample --coll tutorial --name spanish

 Now that you have implemented a transformer, it’s time to work with a subscriber….